Role of oxidative stress on β-amyloid neurotoxicity elicited during impairment of energy metabolism in the hippocampus: Protection by antioxidants

 ABSTRACT Age-associated oxidative stress has been implicated in neuronal damage linked with Alzheimer's disease (AD).
 In addition to the role of beta-amyloid peptide (Abeta) in the pathogenesis of AD, reduced glucose oxidative metabolism and decreased mitochondrial activity have been suggested as associated factors.
 However, the relationship between Abeta toxicity, metabolic impairment, and oxidative stress is far from being understood.
 In vivo neurotoxicity of Abeta25-35 peptide has been conflicting.
 However, in previous studies, we have shown that Abeta25-35 consistently induces synaptic toxicity and neuronal death in the hippocampus in vivo, when administered during moderate glycolytic or mitochondrial inhibition.
 In the present study, we have investigated whether enhancement of Abeta neurotoxicity during these conditions involves oxidative stress.
 Results show increased lipoperoxidation (LPO) when Abeta is administered in the hippocampus of rats previously treated with the glycolysis inhibitor, iodoacetate.
 Neuronal damage and LPO are efficiently prevented by vitamin E, while the spin trapper, alpha-phenyl-N-tert-butyl nitrone, shows partial protection.
 Abeta stimulates LPO in synaptosomes, but toxicity is only observed in the presence of metabolic inhibitors.
 Damage and LPO are efficiently prevented by vitamin E. The present results suggest an interaction between oxidative stress and metabolic impairment in the Abeta neurotoxic cascade.

 [Show abstract] [Hide abstract]

 ABSTRACT: Alzheimer's disease (AD) results in memory impairment and neuronal cell death in the brain.
 Previous studies demonstrated that intracerebroventricular administration of streptozotocin (STZ) induces pathological and behavioral alterations similar to those observed in AD.
 Agmatine (Agm) has been shown to exert neuroprotective effects in central nervous system disorders.
 In this study, we investigated whether Agm treatment could attenuate apoptosis and improve cognitive decline in a STZ-induced Alzheimer rat model.
 We studied the effect of Agm on AD pathology using a STZ-induced Alzheimer rat model.
 For each experiment, rats were given anesthesia (chloral hydrate 300 mg/kg, ip), followed by a single injection of STZ (1.5 mg/kg) bilaterally into each lateral ventricle (5 μL/ventricle).
 Rats were injected with Agm (100 mg/kg) daily up to two weeks from the surgery day.
 Agm suppressed the accumulation of amyloid beta and enhanced insulin signal transduction in STZ-induced Alzheimer rats [experimetal control (EC) group].
 Upon evaluation of cognitive function by Morris water maze testing, significant improvement of learning and memory dysfunction in the STZ-Agm group was observed compared with the EC group.
 Western blot results revealed significant attenuation of the protein expressions of cleaved caspase-3 and Bax, as well as increases in the protein expressions of Bcl2, PI3K, Nrf2, and γ-glutamyl cysteine synthetase, in the STZ-Agm group.
 Our results showed that Agm is involved in the activation of antioxidant signaling pathways and activation of insulin signal transduction.
-Accordingly, Agm may be a promising therapeutic agent for improving cognitive decline and attenuating apoptosis in AD.Yonsei medical journal 05/2014; 55(3):689-99. · 0.77 Impact Factor
+Accordingly, Agm may be a promising therapeutic agent for improving cognitive decline and attenuating apoptosis in AD.Yonsei medical journal 05/2014; 55(3):689-99.
+DOI:10.3349/ymj.2014.55.3.689 · 1.29 Impact Factor

 [Show abstract] [Hide abstract]